The Hot Brown

 Ingredients (Makes Two Hot Browns):

-- 1/2 cup Pecorino Romano cheese, plus 1 tablespoon for garnish
+- 1/4 cup Pecorino Romano cheese, plus extra for garnish

 - 2 Roma tomatoes, sliced in half

-In a two-quart saucepan, melt butter and slowly whisk in flour until combined and a thick paste (roux) forms.
-Continue to cook roux for two minutes over medium-low heat, stirring frequently.
+In a two-quart saucepan, melt butter and slowly whisk in flour until combined to form a thick paste or roux.
+Continue to cook roux for 2 minutes over medium-low heat, stirring frequently.
 Whisk heavy cream into the roux and cook over medium heat until the cream begins to simmer, about 2-3 minutes.
-Remove sauce from heat and slowly whisk in Pecorino Romano cheese until the Mornay sauce is smooth.
-Add salt and pepper to taste.
+Remove sauce from heat and slowly whisk in Pecorino-Romano cheese until the Mornay sauce is smooth.
+Add nutmeg, salt and pepper to taste.

-For each Hot Brown, place one slice of toast in an oven-safe dish and cover with 7 ounces of turkey.
-Take the two halves of Roma tomato and set them alongside the base of turkey and toast.
-Next, pour one half of the Mornay sauce to completely cover the dish.
-Sprinkle with additional Pecorino Romano cheese.
+For each Hot Brown, place one slice of toast in an oven safe dish and cover with 7 oz. turkey.
+Take the two halves of Roma tomato and two toast points and set them alongside the base of turkey and toast.
+Pour half of the sauce over the dish, completely covering it.
+Sprinkle with additional cheese.
 Place entire dish under a broiler until cheese begins to brown and bubble.
-Remove from broiler, cross two pieces of crispy bacon on top, sprinkle with paprika and parsley, and serve immediately.
+Remove and cross two pieces of crispy bacon on top.
+Sprinkle with paprika and parsley and serve immediately.